-1. An IPFW activity is any teaching, research, service, administrative, or other function, proceeding, ceremony, program, or activity conducted by or under the authority of IPFW or with which IPFW has any official connection, whether taking place on or off campus.
-Included within this definition without limitation are IPFW cooperative education programs, internships, practicums, field experiences, and athletic or other intercollegiate activities.

-2. IPFW property means property owned, controlled, used, or occupied by IPFW.
+- An IPFW activity is any teaching, research, service, administrative, or other function, proceeding, ceremony, program, or activity conducted by or under the authority of IPFW or with which IPFW has any official connection, whether taking place on or off campus.
+Included within this definition without limitation are IPFW cooperative education programs, internships, practicums, field experiences, and athletic or other intercollegiate activities. - 2.
+IPFW property means property owned, controlled, used, or occupied by IPFW.

-Part II: Student Conduct Subject to Disciplinary Action
+Part II.
+Student Conduct Subject to Disciplinary Action

-Students are expected and required to abide by the laws of the United States, the State of Indiana, and the rules and regulations of IPFW.
+Preamble.
+Students are expected and required to abide by the laws of the United States, the State of Indiana, and the rules and regulations policies and procedures of IPFW.
 Students are expected to exercise their freedom to learn with responsibility and to respect the general conditions that maintain such freedom.
 IPFW has developed the following general regulations concerning student conduct which safeguard the right of every individual student to exercise fully the freedom to learn without interference.
-IPFW may discipline a student for committing acts of academic or personal misconduct.
+IPFW may hold a student responsible for their behavior.
+This is inclusive of academic or personal misconduct discipline a student for committing acts of academic or personal misconduct.